jhychan/parsec-cloud-host/readme.md

-# Parsec Cloud Host using PowerShell DSC
+# Configure Parsec Host using PowerShell DSC
-Configure a cloud-hosted parsec machine in using PowerShell DSC.
+This module configures a parsec host machine using PowerShell DSC.
 Most of the work here is based off the hard work done by the author of the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).

-There is no hard requirement for the machine to be cloud hosted - this module can be applied to any machine you want configured as a parsec host.
+There is no requirement for the machine to be cloud hosted - this module can be applied to any machine you want configured as a parsec host.

 # Status
-Still in a very alpha state, so not quite on par with the Parsec Cloud Preparation Tool.
+Still in a very alpha state, so not yet on par with the Parsec Cloud Preparation Tool.
 Nvidia driver install and parsec post-install config are the key functions still being worked on.

 # How to use this
 ## Build a machine
-This module has been developed with Window Server 2016/2019 in mind, however there is no hard requirement on the OS version.
-The only technical requirement for this module is for Windows Management Framework 5.0 and PowerShell 5.1 for the DSC configurations to function correctly.
-The authors recommendation is to stick with Windows 10, Server 2016 or Server 2019.
+This module has been developed to simplfy the deployment of parsec to cloud-hosted Window 10 or Windows Server 2016/2019 VMs with NVIDIA GPUs.
+However there is no hard requirement for the machine to be cloud hosted, nor for the machine to be limited to those versions of Windows and GPUs.
+The only technical requirement for this module to work correctly is that your choice of Windows must have PowerShell 5.1 or higher installed/available, and of course for Parsec's minimum requirements to be met.

 Cloud provider and GPU list:
  - Azure